SMB92/F4-SpawnEngine/README.md

 ### *What about save games, bloat and persistence?*

 Inevitably there are many aspects of the mod that are required to be “persistent” which means these things are always loaded in memory, and present in your save games.
 While the mod does actively clean up a lot of the data it produces, you will likely observe an increase in save game size once the mod is first initialised, and observe varying sizes thereafter (which is again, highly dependant on the settings you choose, such as how often clean up takes place/how long to keep spawns around etc etc).
-This also means that the memory usage of the game will be higher, as these things are always loaded, but this increase should not be significant from the back-end alone, however may become rather high with extremely large numbers of active spawns.
+This also means that the memory usage of the game will be higher, as these things are always loaded.
+This increase should not be significant from the back-end alone, however may become rather high with extremely large numbers of active spawns.

 ### *So, what does this mod edit?
 How about Compatibility?*